ncatlab/nlab-content/pages/6/6/2/0/266/content.md

 $$

-is, if it exists, a "best approximation" to the problem of finding a functor $C' \to C$ such that
+is, if it exists, a "best approximation" to the problem of finding a functor $C' \to D$ such that
 $$
   \array{
      C &\stackrel{F}{\to}& D